 The restoration converted this former farm field back into natural greenspace, with emphasis on reducing nutrient, phosphorous, and sediment loading into the local water ways/wetlands and ensuring a thriving habitat for local wildlife.

 Of particular interest is the spring migration of waterfowl (23 species, including Tundra swans) and shorebirds (28 species).
-Several species of raptors can be found during migrations and overwintering.
+Several species of rare birds can be found during migrations and overwintering.
 Bald eagles (Haliaeetus leucocephalus) have been observed on the wildlife area.
-Nesting of the state endangered sandhill crane (Antigone canadensis) a wetland dependent species, on the purchase unit was confirmed in 1988; this was the first recorded Ohio nesting of this species in more than 60 years.
-Sandhill crane nests have been confirmed here several times since.
+Nesting of the state endangered sandhill crane (Antigone canadensis), a wetland dependent species, was confirmed in 1988.
+Now over 700 sandhill cranes have been observed in Ohio, and this wetland restoration project supports their continued recovery right where the first nesting pair was observed.

 TAGS